Jerry Kennedy: Career

 Kennedy was one of the session musicians used by Bob Dylan in recording his classic album Blonde on Blonde, in 1966.

-A recipient of four Grammys, Kennedy’s Dobro and guitar playing have been featured on the albums of artists as varied as Elvis Presley, Kris Kristofferson and Ringo Starr.
-Another work done by Kennedy on Dobro was Jeannie C. Riley's "Harper Valley PTA".
+A recipient of four Grammy Awards, Kennedy’s Dobro and guitar playing have been featured on the albums of artists as varied as Elvis Presley, Kris Kristofferson and Ringo Starr.
+Another famous work by Kennedy on dobro was Jeannie C. Riley's "Harper Valley PTA".
 Kennedy played on or produced nearly all of the country music records of Jerry Lee Lewis.

 In 1968, Shelby Singleton, who had served something of a mentor to Kennedy, left Smash.
 Kennedy took the reins, and ran Smash Records until 1970, when Mercury shut down that label and appointed him as the head of its country music division.
 His time at Mercury produced memorable hits from country music artists such as Roger Miller, Reba McEntire, The Statler Brothers, Johnny Rodriguez, and Tom T. Hall.
 Hall, speaking in 1974, credited Kennedy with getting him started in the business.
 "I had a lot of good songs I couldn't get recorded.
 Jerry Kennedy of Mercury Records asked me to record them, so I did."
 After receiving this encouragement from Kennedy, Hall went on to record nine LPs with Mercury Records from 1968 to 1974, including his famous "Harper Valley PTA".
 Kennedy himself left Mercury in 1984 to start JK Productions, through which he produced recordings by The Statler Brothers, Connie Smith, Mel McDaniel, Reba McEntire and other artists.

 In 1987, Kennedy and David Briggs released a cut for Mercury Records credited to Joe Kenyon, which was a cover of Vangelis' "Hymne".
 E & J Gallo Winery used this version in its commercials, and it went to number 33 on Hot Country Songs.

 Kennedy is the father of songwriter, musician and producer Gordon Kennedy.